 But Glantz took a different approach.
 He asked Michael why he even had an opinion about his status at all.
 Once Michael got over the weirdness of the question, the therapist worked to help him reconsider the idea of constantly worrying about whether he measured up.

-Inequality isn’t just changing the way we deal with economics — it’s perversely altering how we see ourselves and what we value.
-And Glantz and J. Gary Bernhard, authors of the new book Self Evaluation and Psychotherapy in the Market System, want us to understand that.
+Inequality isn’t just changing the way we deal with economics — it’s perversely altering how we see ourselves and what we value, explain Glantz and J. Gary Bernhard, authors of the new book Self Evaluation and Psychotherapy in the Market System.

 “What I would do is focus on the reality of the system which puts people in that kind of situation,” Glantz says of his work with Michael.
 “It has nothing to do with him.”